krew-solutions/trading-ml/docs/adr/0010-alpha-mind-vs-bracket-exit-projection.md

   that distinction.
 The discipline is enforced by code review and by the docstring on the `direction` field.
 - `Exit_long`/`Exit_short`/`Hold` all collapse to the same wire value.
-Any future need to act on the entry-vs-exit distinction externally (e.g. an Execution BC that wants reduce-only orders when the prior signal was an entry) requires either restoring a separate channel or adding a typed expiry-outcome field.
-  This ADR consciously trades that future flexibility for immediate semantic correctness.
+If an external consumer ever needs to act on the entry-vs-exit distinction (e.g. a future Execution BC choosing reduce-only orders when the prior intent was an entry), it reads that distinction from PM's outbound `Trade_intent` — which knows the actual delta against the held position — not from `Signal_detected_IE`.
+This ADR consciously routes that information through the right contract.

 **To watch for:**